Universal Inverse Distillation for Matching Models with Real-Data Supervision (No GANs): Theoretical proofs and extensions

-\paragraph{Adding real data.} Following the intuition from the proof for RealUID in Appendix~\ref{sec: m-uid dist lemma}, we can incorporate real data in Normalized UID loss \eqref{eq: inv l_2 loss no data} as well.
-We need to split two summands in the linearized representation \eqref{eq: l_2 linear delta} into generated and real data parts with weights $\alpha, (1-\alpha)$ and $\beta, (1-\beta)$.
+\paragraph{Adding real data.} Following alternative definition of RealUID loss from Lemma \ref{lem: realuid split form}, we can incorporate real data in Normalized UID loss \eqref{eq: inv l_2 loss no data} as well.
+We need to split two terms in the linearized form \eqref{eq: l_2 linear delta} into generated and real data parts with weights $\alpha, (1-\alpha)$ and $\beta, (1-\beta)$.

 \begin{definition} We introduce \textbf{Normalized RealUID loss} $\hat{\mathcal{L}}_{\text{R-UID}}^{\alpha, \beta}(f, p_0^\theta)$ on generated data $p^\theta_0 \in \mathcal{P}(\R^D)$ with coefficients $\alpha, \beta \in (0,1]$: